sd2beatles/MachineLearning_Mini_Projects/Project_Test/Random Forest/Theory.md

 #7.
 What do you mean by Bootstrap Sample?

+Bootstrap sampling is used in a machine learning ensemble algorithm called bootstrap aggregating (also called bagging).
+It helps in avoiding overfitting and improves the stability of machine learning algorithms.

+In bagging, a certain number of equally sized subsets of a dataset are extracted with replacement.
+Then, a machine learning algorithm is applied to each of these subsets and the outputs are ensembled

-# 6.rove that in the Bagging method only about 63% of the total original examples (total training set) appear in any of sampled bootstrap datasets.
+# 6.prove that in the Bagging method only about 63% of the total original examples (total training set) appear in any of sampled bootstrap datasets.
 Provide proper justification.

+Regardless of sampling with or without replacement, some parts of the original datasets are not selected in the training procedures.
+These 'unseen' data will be collected in a group and now referred to as out of the bag.
+The probability of not being chosen is approximately 1 over exponential which is almost 0.36.